-Union County maintains a Water Use Ordinance which regulates how water may be used by Union County Water Customers.
-These normal regulations include a limit on spray irrigation to a maximum of three days per week, as assigned by billing cycle.
-In addition to these regulations, additional restrictions may be imposed due to water shortages.
-There are currently no additional restrictions in place due to drought.
+Yes, to keep our water supply healthy and strong, Union County maintains a Water Use Ordinance which regulates how water may be used by Union County Water Customers.
+These regulations include a limit on irrigation days to a maximum of three days per week, as assigned by billing cycle.
+Additional restrictions may be imposed due to water shortages.

 Water conservation inside your home...